home-assistant/developers.home-assistant/docs/voice/intent-recognition/style-guide.md

 - If a command is targeting an area, don't repeat the name of the area or it's entities in the response.
 - If a command is asking for a list of entities, list all if 4 or less.
 Otherwise list first 3 and say "+ 2 more".

-Example code on how to generate "+ 2 more" style sentence when needed.
+Readability is important, so use below code to generate "+ 2 more" style sentence when needed.
+Do not create your own variant.

 ```jinja2
 {% if query.matched %}